-- Objective 4.1 Parties support sustainable wildlife trade policies, especially those that increase the capacity of Indigenous peoples and local communities to pursue livelihoods. - Objective 4.2 The importance of achieving CITES' aim as a contribution to achieving the relevant Sustainable Development Goals, as well as the post-2020 global biodiversity framework, is recognized. - Objective 4.3 Awareness of the role, purpose and achievements of CITES is increased globally. - Objective 4.4 CITES Parties are informed of international actions for sustainable development that may have a bearing on achieving the goal of CITES.
+- Objective 4.1 Parties support sustainable wildlife trade policies, especially these that increase the capacity of Indigenous peoples and local communities to pursue sustainable livelihood opportunities.-and deter poaching and illegal wildlife trade. - Objective 4.2 The importance of achieving CITES' aim as a contribution to achieving the relevant Sustainable Development Goals, as well as the post-2020 global biodiversity framework, any successor to the Strategic Plan for Biodiversity, is recognized. - Objective 4.3 Awareness of the role, purpose and achievements of CITES is increased globally. - Objective 4.4 CITES Parties are informed of international actions for sustainable development that may have a bearing on achieving the goal of CITES.